 Had the couple’s divorce been final, but a will or trust still existed that neither party changed, the estate would have fallen under a Texas statute, Treatment of Decedent’s Former Spouse.
 This statute states that a person is not a surviving spouse of a decedent if the person’s marriage has been dissolved by divorce, annulment or a declaration that the marriage is void.
 In this situation, the surviving spouse would have no rights to the estate.

 If you have legal concerns, feel free to arrange a consultation.
 Our attorneys at C.E.
-Borman & Associates are glad to answer your questions, offer legal advice or assist you with litigation.
+Borman & Associates are glad to answer your questions, or offer legal advice.